Combat Missions: Evolution 12: Meth Lab

 A drug cartel has set up a meth lab in the desert.
 Their leader is Santos Hernandez.
 This is a reconnaissance mission with teams being the eyes and the ears for headquarters.
 The objective is to get enough information to get a warrant to arrest Santos Hernandez.
 They will be given a camera for documentation.
 Headquarters wants to know if it is a working lab, how many suspects, what type of vehicles, how many weapons and any other useful information.
 Teams will radio headquarters with their findings and await further instructions.

 During the mission, while the teams are sending information to headquarters, they will have to verify if Santos Hernandez is at the meth lab location.
 Santos Hernandez in fact does make an appearance later on ordering the lab to pack up and leave.
 When teams have positively identified Santos Hernandez, headquarters ordered the teams to arrest him for questioning.
 The time will stop once they radio headquarters confirming the arrest.
 He must be taken alive otherwise teams will be penalized 250 points.

-Alpha and Charlie, already shorthanded with 4 team members each, were unable to secure Sanchez proving the point that losing teams will be weakened significantly.